 Horses drink about five to 10 gallons of water a day to stay hydrated.
-While keeping a fresh supply for your horse was simple in the summer, it's a little trickier during the winter, when the water often freezes.
-Since snow and ice are not good substitutes, invest in a heating device that will prevent the water from freezing.
+While keeping a fresh supply for your horse was simple in the summer, it's a little trickier during the winter as the water often freezes.
+Because snow and ice are not good substitutes, invest in a heating device that will prevent the water from freezing.

 It's easy to assume that horses would prefer being locked up in a warm, cozy barn all winter, but this is far from the truth.
 Shelter from the wind and rain is necessary, but healthy horses should be able to walk in and out as they please during the day.
 Fresh air is good for a horse's respiratory health and their natural winter coats are designed to provide warmth.

 3. Keep Up Regular Exercise and Proper Nutrition